 Normally each person’s share of a gain is calculated based on their own circumstances – but there are special rules for married couples and civil partners.
 Where one spouse or civil partner qualifies for private residence relief, for example because they are living in job-related accommodation, then the other spouse or civil partner will qualify.

 If the property is owned by two or more people who are not married or in a civil partnership, then each person’s share of the gain is calculated separately.
 This means if you own a property with your life partner, but you are not married or in a civil partnership with them, their share of any gain on the sale of your private residence may not qualify for reliefs in the same way that any gain arising on your share of the property would.

 I let out a room in our home.
 What effect does that have when I sell our home?

 You should have been paying income tax on the property income arising from this activity unless your income fell within the rent a room provisions.
-Now that you are selling the property this should make no difference to the normal rules for selling a home (see above), so long as you were physically living at the property while you had a lodger.
+Now that you are selling the property, the fact that you had a lodger should make no difference to the normal rules for selling a main home (see above), so long as you were physically living at the property while you had a lodger.